-How To Identify and Prevent Clover Mites
+How To Identify Clover Mites And Prevent Them

 Cooler weather brings plenty of different things.
 A relief from the summer heat, a chance to cozy up and enjoy a cup of hot chocolate and an influx of fall-loving bugs making an appearance.
 Clover mites are one of these fall-loving bugs and if you’re in New Jersey you may well have noticed these scarlet-colored clover mites in your yard or even your home.

 Curious about clover mites and want to know more?